codonlibrary/codonR/CONTRIBUTING.md

 Start reading our code to get a feel for it but most importantly, remember that this is open source software - consider the people who will read your code, and make it look nice for them.

+## Code of Conduct

+As a contributer you can help us keep the Codon community open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/codonlibrary/code-of-conduct/tree/master).
+By contributing to it, you agree to comply with it.

 🥂 Thank you!
 Team codon